SumayyaPanju/GravityGym/README.md

 ### Project Goals

 The main objective is to offer a platform that helps the client and the business reach their respective objectives.
-The website is created with the intention of giving clients access to vital company information and bringing in more gym members for the company.
+The website is created with the intention of giving clients access to vital company information and bringing in more gym members for the company by advertising through this website.
+The table below shows clients and business goals and how Gravity Gym aims to achieve this.
+Different users have different expectations from this website, hence this is covered in details by focusing on what each user would want.

 [BACK TO TOP](#table-of-contents)